vonerikbarren/--TrainScheduler--/README.md

 2. Scroll to where it says Add Train Below.
 3. Type in the Train Name.
 Make sure there is nothing additional.
 4. Type in the Destination.
+5. Select the First Train Time and write it out in military time.

 ## Section 3 - Summary